Explainable Cross-Disease Reasoning for Cardiovascular Risk Assessment from Low-Dose Computed Tomography: Experiments

-To examine how the proposed framework integrates multimodal evidence, we visualize the learned reasoning process using gradient-weighted class activation mapping (Grad-CAM~\cite{selvaraju2017grad}) for the \textit{3D cardiac encoder} and token-level attribution for the \textit{text-based reasoning pathway}.
-As shown in Fig.~\ref{fig:explanation_vis}, Grad-CAM highlights anatomically meaningful cardiac subregions—particularly the ventricular walls, pericardial boundary, and coronary arteries—that most strongly influence cardiovascular prediction.
-Meanwhile, the textual attribution map emphasizes salient expressions such as \textit{vascular remodeling}, \textit{pulmonary congestion}, and \textit{hemodynamic overload}, consistent with established cardiopulmonary mechanisms.
+\paragraph{Visualization of Explainable Cross-Disease Reasoning} To examine how the proposed framework integrates multimodal evidence, we visualize the learned reasoning process using 3D gradient-weighted class activation mapping (Grad-CAM~\cite{selvaraju2017grad}) for the \textit{3D cardiac encoder} and token-level attribution for the \textit{text-based reasoning pathway}.
+As shown in Fig.~\ref{fig:explanation_vis}, Grad-CAM highlights anatomically meaningful cardiac subregions, including ventricular walls, pericardial boundaries, and coronary arteries, indicating that the cardiac branch focuses on localized morphological biomarkers relevant to cardiovascular impairment.
+In parallel, the textual attribution map assigns high importance to clinically meaningful phrases such as \textit{vascular remodeling}, \textit{pulmonary congestion}, and \textit{hemodynamic overload}, reflecting system-level cardiopulmonary mechanisms inferred from pulmonary findings.
+Taken together, these visualizations suggest that model predictions use complementary evidence sources: localized structural cues captured by the cardiac encoder and mechanistic, physiology-driven signals encoded by the reasoning pathway.
+This multimodal consistency provides transparent insight into how pulmonary abnormalities may inform cardiovascular risk estimation from LDCT, while the control studies in \S\ref{subsubsec:reasoning_effect} are used to test whether the performance gain exceeds vision-only, semantic-only, fixed-rule, and backend-specific alternatives.

-Together, these visualizations reveal that the model’s decision stems from a physiologically coherent alignment between structural and reasoning-derived cues.
-The cardiac pathway captures localized morphological biomarkers of impairment, while the reasoning pathway encodes systemic mechanisms such as chronic hypoxia and inflammation-induced vascular remodeling.
-Their convergence demonstrates that the framework performs clinically grounded reasoning rather than statistical correlation, offering transparent interpretability and mechanistic insight into cardiopulmonary disease progression from LDCT.